GDG-Sofia/hoverboard/data/privacy.md

 The new Privacy Statement will be effective immediately upon posting.
 By continuing to access our website or to make use of our services, you agree to be bound by the revised Privacy Statement.

-This Privacy Statement was last updated on July 24, 2019.
+This Privacy Statement was last updated on August 15, 2019.

 ### How can you contact us?